Savings .com.au

 First home buyers in Australia

-Despite what you might have heard on social media or from your co-workers, things are starting to look a bit better for first home buyers in Australia.
-According to Australian Bureau of Statistics data (ABS) covering December 2023, lending to first home buyers occupied a market share of 38%.
+Despite what you might have heard, things may be starting to look up for first home buyers in Australia.
+According to Australian Bureau of Statistics (ABS) data, first home buyer lending accounted for 36.6% of all new owner occupier home loans in September 2024.

 How much is the First Home Owner Grant?

-At the time of writing, every state and territory in Australia apart from the ACT offers some form of a FHOG.
-Read on to see how much you can get from the grant and any eligibility criteria that may apply.
+At the time of writing, every state and territory in Australia, apart from the ACT, offers some form of FHOG.
+(The ACT offers other concessions.)
+Read on to see how much you can receive from the grant and any eligibility criteria that may apply.

 First home owners grant NSW

-In New South Wales, the First Home Owner Grant (New Homes) Scheme is valued to the tune of $10,000 for new properties valued up to $600,000 and combined land purchases and home builds up to $750,000.
+In New South Wales, the First Home Owner Grant (New Homes) Scheme contributes $10,000 for new properties valued up to $600,000 and towards combined land purchases and home builds up to $750,000.

 To apply for the New South Wales New Homes Scheme or to learn more, visit the NSW Government's site.